History of the Ministry

 This phase of my instruction was complete.
 I had now read the Bible through over 30 times.
 The Spirit of God had met with me often and instructed me.
 I had learned to trust Him and communicate with Him.
 But most importantly, I was learning how to listen to the Spirit of God.
 Listening which did not require any church, denomination or person: only Jesus.

-I left prison and my folks took me in.
+When I paroled from prison, my folks took me in.
 Not knowing what to do, my mom paid for a correspondence course in Medical Billing.
 Well, I was never one for memorizing and to be a Medical Billing specialist I would need the skill of memorization.
 However, God used this correspondence course for another reason.
 I was looking at it from the perspective of how they put it together, physically.
 It looked like it was put together on a home computer, printed and then bound.
 Pretty simple.
 I could not see into the future, but Jesus did.
-I would remember that and He would use it in His future plans for me and this ministry.
+I would remember that, and He would use it in His future plans for me and this ministry.

 The other wonderful thing my folks did was get me a computer.
 Keep in mind, this is 1996.
 Computers were very new to the public.
 They were not exactly “user friendly”.
 But they were getting better.
 I began exploring the computer and learning how to use it.